imarc/handbook/strategy.markdown

 :	Look for patterns and best practices in content, layout, navigation, workflow, and SEO.

 Deliverables
-:	A competitive analysis should culminate in specific recommendations for the project, as part of the [Discovery Report](strategy#DiscoveryReport).
-Occasionally, a dedicated findings report is created for this component.
+:	A competitive analysis should culminate in specific recommendations for the project,summarized either in a [Discovery Report](strategy#DiscoveryReport), or in a stand-alone user/customer interview findings document.

 Time Req
 : 16–32 hours, depending on breadth and depth